docker/compose/README.md

 ### Primitives

-containerkit should expose primitives to solve problems instead of higher level abstractions.
+containerkit should expose primitives to solve problems instead of building high level abstractions.
 A common example of this is how build is implemented.
 Instead of having a build API in containerkit we should expose the lower level primitives that allow things like build to work.
 Breaking up the filesystem APIs to allow snapshots, copy functionality, and mounts allow people implementing build at the higher levels more flexibility.